flintlib/flint/doc/source/fmpz_poly.rst

     Hensel lifting is to be resumed.

-    Currently, supports the case when `N = 1` for convenience, although it is preferable in this case to simple iterate over the local factors and convert them to polynomials over `\mathbf{Z}`.
+    Currently, supports the case when `N = 1` for convenience, although it is preferable in this case to simply iterate over the local factors and convert them to polynomials over `\mathbf{Z}`.